U.S. was alerted to bombing suspect's travel to Russia

 Tamerlan Tsarnaev, who was killed in a shootout with police, and his younger brother Dzhokhar, who is in custody in a hospital after being badly wounded in battles with police, was formally charged this week.

-"We have to evaluate the performance whatever we do to see if we did the proper thing, or if we should have gone further, was there a mix-up?"
-Representative Dutch Ruppersberger, the senior Democrat on the House Intelligence Committee, said in an interview.
-"It is too soon and we can't rush to judgment until we get the facts."

-Two Republican senators, John McCain of Arizona and Kelly Ayotte of New Hampshire, called on Wednesday for Senate hearings into the matter.

-The U.S. officials, speaking on condition of anonymity, described a four month-long investigation of Tamerlan Tsarnaev that lasted from March to June 2011 and was prompted by Russia's request to the FBI to investigate him.
+The U.S. officials, speaking on condition of anonymity, described a four month-long investigation of Tamerlan Tsarnaev that lasted from March to June 2011 and was prompted by Russia's request to the FBI for information on him.
 Russia's intelligence service, known as the FSB, told the Americans that he had become a follower of radical Islam.

 As part of the FBI's probe, Tamerlan Tsarnaev's name was entered into a U.S. Customs and Border Protection database known as TECS in March 2011, where it stayed for a year.